Join Our FREE Live Webinar

 Is Wholesaling Real Estate Legal In New York?
+A 2024 Guide For Investors

-When wholesaling real estate, the asset being sold is the buyer's contractual rights rather than the property itself.
+When wholesaling real estate, the asset sold is the buyer's contractual rights rather than the property itself.

 While real estate as a wholesaling business is legal and offers a smart real estate investing technique to earn significant profits, the wholesale deal must be executed carefully with due diligence that weighs legalities appropriately and the anticipated outcomes.